RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

     - **Timestamp partitioned tables**: Tables are partitioned based on a time value such as timestamps or dates.
     - **Integer range partitioned tables**: Tables are partitioned based on an integer column's range.

 - **_PARTITIONTIME and _PARTITIONDATE** are available only in ingestion-time partitioned tables.
-Partitioned tables do not have pseudo columns.
+Partitioned tables do not have pseudo columns **not** available in non-ingestion-time partitioned tables.
 - Rows with null values in the DATE or TIMESTAMP column are stored in a __NULL__ partition, and rows that have dates outside the allowed range are stored in a partition called __UNPARTITIONED__.

 **Clustering**:-It is the ordering of data in its stored format.
 This can improve query performance by reducing the amount of data that needs to be scanned within a partition, since the related data will be physically located closer together.